There are two types of OAuth authorization grants: transient grants and persistent grants.

 Persistent grant lifetime and maintenance

 Grants persist without any expiration information.
 Grants also persist with an idle timeout window, a maximum lifetime, or both.
 If you configure an idle timeout value, the idle timeout window slides when a persistent grant updates.
-When you have an idle timeout value configured without a maximum lifetime, persistent grants remain valid until they expire due to inactivity or until the grant storage revokes or removes them.
+When you have an idle timeout value configured without a maximum lifetime, persistent grants remain valid until they expire because of inactivity or until the grant storage revokes or removes them.
 When you have an idle timeout value configured with a maximum lifetime, persistent grants remain valid until they expire due to inactivity or lifetime expiration or until the grant storage removes them.

 PingFederate removes expired grants and the associated attributes from the grant datastore once a day.
 The frequency and the size of the cleanup batch are configurable.
 Optionally, PingFederate caps the number of persistent grants on a basis of the combination of user, client, and grant type.